SantaMcCloud/biobox_add_taxid/README.md

 ....
 ```

-the important part of this is that the first column has to be the BinID column and the last column has to be the TaxID column.
-There can be more the this two column but the order has to be kept.
+It is important to state the column where either the BinID or the ContigID is stored together with the column where the TaxID is stored.
+The first column is 1 and the second 2 and so on!